TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project1-RNotebook/doc/Proj1_desc.md

 ├──data/
 ├──doc/
 ├──figs/
-├──dev/
+├──lib/
 ├──output/
 ├── README
 ```
 - The `data` folder contains the raw data of this project.
 These data should NOT be processed inside this folder.
 Processed data should be saved to `output` folder.
 This is to ensure that the raw data will not be altered.
 - The `doc` folder should have documentations for this project, presentation files and other supporting materials.
 - The `figs` folder contains figure files produced during the project and running of the codes.
-- The `dev` folder (sometimes called `lib`) contain computation codes for your data analysis.
+- The `lib` folder (sometimes called `dev`) contain computation codes for your data analysis.
 Make sure your README.md is informative about what are the programs found in this folder.
 - The `output` folder is the holding place for intermediate and final computational results.

 The root README.md should contain your name and an abstract of your findings.